 Robert Schwebel (AZ): ‘The Republicans’ Intransigence Has Surprised Me’

-Schwebel, a clinical psychologist specializing in drug abuse, had his bar mitzvah in Hungary, where his parents were on teaching sabbaticals.
+Robert Schwebel (71), a Democrat from Tucson, AZ, is a clinical psychologist specializing in drug abuse.
+He had his bar mitzvah in Hungary, where his parents were on teaching sabbaticals.
 He created a drug counseling program focusing on the reasons behind addiction and recently published Leap of Power: Take Control of Alcohol, Drugs, and Your Life.
 Schwebel is also a human rights activist and has volunteered his time doing intake interviews for immigrants seeking asylum.

 Do you think it’s possible for Democrats and Republicans to ever agree on the facts around Trump’s impeachment?